jellefishe/CritterCam/README.md

 Plan:
 Finish the High Level Plan, considering phone application

-need a cloud MQTT Broker to communicate between app and embedded system
+need a cloud MQTT Broker to communicate between app and the embedded system

 Find the specific sensor, socket hub, camera module, and other utilities